allenai/natural-instructions/doc/task-hierarchy.md

     - `Classification -> Verification -> Grammar Verification`: Verify whether a text is grammatical
     - `Classification -> Verification -> Relevance Verification`
     - `Classification -> Verification -> Answer Verification`: Verify whether a text answers the question
+    - `Classification -> Verification -> Statement Verification`: Verify whether a text statement is true or false
+    - `Classification -> Verification -> Paraphrase Verification`: Verify whether a text sequence is a paraphrase of another text sequence
+    - `Classification -> Verification -> Translation Verification`: Verify whether a text sequence is a translation of another text sequence
+  - `Classification -> Pairwise Classification`: Classify a pair of text sequences to a target class
 - `Combinatorics`
 - `Command Execution`
 - `Coreference`